waikato-datamining/spectral-data-converter/plugins/from-asciixy.md

   --keep_format         Will keep the format that the reader determines rather
                         than the supplied one. (default: False) -i [INPUT ...], --input [INPUT ...]
-                        Path to the ASCIIXY file(s) to read; glob syntax is supported; Supported placeholders: {HOME}, {CWD},
+                        Path to the ASCII XY file(s) to read; glob syntax is supported; Supported placeholders: {HOME}, {CWD},
                         {TMP} (default: None)
   -I [INPUT_LIST ...], --input_list [INPUT_LIST ...]
-                        Path to the text file(s) listing the ASCIIXY files to use; Supported placeholders: {HOME}, {CWD}, {TMP}
+                        Path to the text file(s) listing the ASCII XY files to use; Supported placeholders: {HOME}, {CWD}, {TMP}
                         (default: None)
   --resume_from RESUME_FROM